raseels-repos/golang-saas-starter-kit/cmd/web-api/README.md

 docker-compose up -d
 ```

-1.1.
+#### 1.1.
 Set env variables.

-*Copy the sample file to make your own copy.*
+Copy the sample file to make your own copy:
 ```bash
 cp sample.env local.env
 ```
-*Make any changes to your copy of the file if necessary and then add them to your env.
+Make any changes to your copy of the file if necessary and then add them to your env:
 ```bash
 source local.env
 ```

-1.2.
+#### 1.2.
 Start the web-api service.

-*Invoke main.go directly or use `go build .`*
+Invoke main.go directly or use `go build .`:
 ```bash
 go run main.go
 ```

-###2.
-Initialize the MySQL database.
+### 2. Initialize the MySQL database.

-When `docker-compose up` if first ran, as discussed in the main readme, the database is created but does not include
+When `docker-compose up` is first ran, as discussed in the main readme,
-any schema.
+the database is created but does not include any schema.

 Thus, you need to use the project's schema tool to initialize the database.
-To do this navigate the the tools/schema
+To do this navigate to the `tools/schema` folder.
-folder.
 Add the source to your env.
 Then run the `main.go` file for schema.
 ```bash
 cd tools/schema/
 source sample.env
 go run main.go
 ```

+Notice that if you run `main.go` again, you should see in the output than
+all migrations `already ran` (as expected).

-###3.
-Open the Swagger UI.
+### 3. Open the Swagger UI.
 Navigate your browser to [http://127.0.0.1:3001/docs](http://127.0.0.1:3001/docs).

-###4.
-Signup a new account.
+### 4. Signup a new account.

 Find the `signup` endpoint in the Swagger UI.